 • You are younger than 30 and have high blood pressure.

-• You have had many treatments and medicines, but you still have high blood pressure.
+• You have tried different types of medicines and lifestyle changes such as healthy eating and being active, and you still have high blood pressure.

-• You have symptoms of health problems that may raise blood pressure.
+• You have symptoms of health problems that may raise your blood pressure.

-• Your kidneys don't work as well as they should.
+• Your kidneys aren't working as well as they should.

 How is secondary high blood pressure treated?